cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 ## Furthermore

-If you want to know how lazy_static can do the magic thing with the deref star, I'll show you a little example of how to reproduce if without the crate.
+If you want to know how lazy_static can do the magic thing with the deref star, I'll show you a little example of how to reproduce it, without the crate.

 Let's say that we have a function that get our IP from a config file or an env